sidebar hamburger menu

 Note

 This feature is an early stage of adoption.
-Not all the distribution will be able to support.
+Not all the distribution will be able to support it.

 This new functionality lets KernelCare work on systems with secure boot set up in their UEFI firmware.
 We are going to add a public certificate to the MOK (Machine Owner Keys) database that KernelCare will use to sign modules.